scottyschup/ruby-curriculum/meta/course-preliminaries.md

 [course-wiki]: https://github.com/ruggeri/ruby-curriculum/wiki

-## Project questions
-**TODO: review**
-* Push your code to github.
-* Add app-academy as a collaborator.
+## Reporting difficulties with projects

+Instructors are here to help you get unstuck quickly, but we must balance that with the importance of learning to diagnose and solve your own problems.

+Requests for help should be made in the form of email (to instructors@appacademy.io), or (after week one) github issues (assigned to "App-Academy").
+Your request should summarize the problem and error message (if any).
+If it is an email, it should link to a github gist containing your source code.

+An instructor will try to promptly come over to investigate and help.
+They will ask you to write up a description of the solution.
+If you emailed your problem, email us your description of the solution;
-* Create a github issue, assigning it to app-academy.
+if you created a github issue, comment on it and then close the issue.

-* We'll look at the issue and then come over.
-* We may tell you to writeup the solution and add it to the wiki.
+We may have you writeup your problem and solution for the github wiki.
-  * **TODO: create a wiki page for each project's best bugs**

 ## Code reviews
-**TODO: review**
-* After each assignment, we'll assign pairs to code review each others work.
+* When we assign pairs, we also assign pairs of pairs that will review each other's code.
+* Code review will be part of every student's assignment for the evening.
-* Your responsibility is to give feedback in how they could improve their code.
+* Your responsibility is to give feedback in how to improve the code.
 This includes not only errors, but style and anything else that improves code quality.
-* This will help you keep in mind that good code is written so that it can be read later: write readable code!
+* In the first week, pairs will exchange their code through zip file and email.
+* Reviewers should annotate the source code with their comments and suggestions.
+They should email their comments back, copying instructors@appacademy.io.
+* Beginning at the start of week two, students will email reviewers a link to their github.
+* Reviewers will fork the github, create a branch named "review", and commit their comments to this branch.
+* Reviewers should then email their github back, copying instructors@appacademy.io.

 ## Daily reflection
 * Write a daily learning reflection each day.